Pesto Trapanese

 A bowl of bucatini with Sicilian pesto alla Trapanese

-Blue earthenware bowl of Sicilian pesto alla Trapanese made thick-style with mortar and pestle.
+Blue earthenware bowl of pesto alla Trapanese made rustic-style with mortar and pestle.

 Ingredients

-As with so many simple dishes, quality ingredients are essential for this tomato pesto recipe.
-In this case, freshly harvested summer ingredients: garlic, fresh basil, almonds and ripe red tomatoes.
+As with so many simple dishes, quality ingredients are essential for Pesto alla Trapanese: fresh garlic, fragrant fresh basil and ripe red tomatoes.

-Clove of Sicilian garlic, Rosso di Nubia, with beautiful purplish skin
+Bulb of Rosso di Nubia garlic with beautiful purplish skin from Trapani, Sicily in Italy.

 Garlic